ExQueueSee/ExQueueSee/README.md

 ### 📌 Interests

-Outside of engineering, I enjoy playing chess, watching Twitch streams, listening to music, and exploring indie games (currently very interested in *The Binding of Isaac* and *Hollow Knight*.
+Outside of engineering, I enjoy playing chess, watching Twitch streams, listening to music, and exploring indie games.
 I also enjoy working on personal web projects and learning new frameworks in my free time.

 ---